PhilippAubert/personal-website-/README.md

-# Hello, this is my official gitHub-page.
+# Hello, this is my official GitHub-page.

 ## Philipp Aubert 2021 :blush: